Alliances and partnerships

 Alongside Australia, Papua New Guinea and Tonga, New Zealand troops were part of the Regional Assistance Mission to the Solomon Islands (RAMSI), which was formed at the request of the Solomon Islands government in 2003.
-The mission was considered necessary following a period of riots, internal conflict and a breakdown in governance.
-In 2012 there were eight New Zealand personnel in the Solomon Islands.
+The mission was considered necessary following a period of riots, internal conflict and a breakdown in governance. the RAMSI mission ended in 2017.

 In 2011 members of the New Zealand armed forces also served in Egypt, the Middle East, Sudan, Iraq, South Korea, the United States, the Cook Islands, Malaysia, Singapore, Tonga, Vanuatu, Antarctica and Bahrain.

 Other significant deployments in previous years included to Bougainville, Cambodia and the Arabian Gulf.